modelscope/modelscope-studio/README.md

 ## Migration to 1.0

-If you have previously used `modelscope_studio` components and want to continue using them in the new version, no modifications to the original components are needed.
-You just need to introduce `ms.Application` in the outer layer.
+If you have used the `modelscope_studio` component before and want to continue using it in the new version, you do not need to make any changes to the original component, just import `ms.Application` in the outer layer.

 ```python
 import gradio as gr